Updated on Thursday, 12ᵗʰ December, 2024

 Culturally-themed menus

-Residents in Australian Aged Care facilities span all cultural backgrounds.
+Residents in Australian aged care facilities span all cultural backgrounds.
 Food from home will take them back.
 Holding a cultural-themed luncheon is a wonderful way of celebrating the diverse backgrounds of the residents.
 It is also a special way of giving people with dementia a menu with dishes and words they will instantly recognise.
 You could even add a little hand-written note to accompany a resident’s plate with a greeting in their language, such as “Buon Appetito”.

 Recreate a home away from home environment